Morriar/nit/src/doc/doc_experiments/exp_align/corpus.matches/popcorn.corpus.md

 Doing so we can access our data from all handlers that import our module, directly from the `req` parameter.

-> match: popcorn::example_advanced_logger::HttpRequest::timer
-> match: nitcorn::HttpRequest
-> match: popcorn::Handler
+> name: popcorn::Handler
-> match: popcorn::pop_handlers::Router::handlers

 We use the new middleware called `RequestTimeHandler` to initialize the request timer.
 Because of the `use_before` method, the `RequestTimeHandler` middleware will be executed before all the others.

-> match: popcorn::RequestTimeHandler
-> match: popcorn::Router::use_before
-> match: popcorn::LogEntry::request
-> match: popcorn::example_advanced_logger::HttpRequest::timer
+> name: popcorn::example_advanced_logger::HttpRequest::timer
-> match: popcorn::Router::use

 We then let the `HelloHandler` produce the response.

-> match: popcorn::HelloHandler
-> match: popcorn::LogEntry::response

 Finally, our `LogHandler` will display a bunch of data and use the request `timer` to display the time it took to process the request.
 Because of the `use_after` method, the `LogHandler` middleware will be executed after all the others.

-> match: popcorn::LogEntry::request
-> match: popcorn::example_advanced_logger::HttpRequest::timer
-> match: popcorn::Router::use_after
+> name: popcorn::pop_logging::ConsoleLog::display
-> match: popcorn::Router::use
+> name: popcorn::LogEntry::request
-> match: popcorn::pop_logging::ConsoleLog::display
+> name: popcorn::pop_logging::ConsoleLog::display
+> name: popcorn::LogEntry::request

 The app now uses the `RequestTimeHandler` middleware for every requests received by the Popcorn app.